Supreme Court Nominations: Questions and AnswersGoogle Questions

 But the president who faced the most opposition was John Tyler, who became president upon the death of William Henry Harrison.
 Tyler, who lacked support in the Senate on account of his strong states' rights views, submitted the names of six people for an opening on the Court.
 The first time the Senate rejected his nomination outright.
 Three times he was forced to withdraw the nomination.
 And on another occasion he was forced to postpone it.
 On the sixth try he finally succeeded.

 Have presidents always chosen members of their own party?

 Although it is said that the Supreme Court is above politics, the selection of the members of the Court has always been influenced by politics.
 Almost always presidents select people of their own party.
-Presidents have only appointed 14 justices from the opposition's party (out of 112 justices in all).
+Presidents have only appointed 14 justices from the opposition's party.

 Have presidents ever made a recess appointment to the Supreme Court?

 In all there have been fifteen recess appointments to the Supreme Court.
 According to C. Calvin Mackenzie, "only five actually participated in the work of the Court before Senate confirmation, four were later confirmed by the Senate and one, John Rutledge, was denied confirmation by the Senate in 1795.
 In 1960, however, the Senate passed a sense of the Senate resolution, introduced by Senator Philip A. Hart (D), which stated that recess appointments should not be made to the Supreme Court 'except under unusual circumstances and for the purpose of preventing or ending a demonstrable breakdown in the administration of the Court's business.' "